maxmekiska/CompaniesHouse_API/README.md

 This code serves as a wrapper to interface with the Companies House API.
 Please create an API key to use this wrappers functionalities.
 You can crate an API key by following the official instructions: https://developer.company-information.service.gov.uk/get-started

+Feel free to use the Jupyter Notebook "API prod.ipynb" as an interface.

 ## Crating a CHouse object